oxi-dev0/NeuralSim/README.md

 ###### The Visualiser long name strings are defined in `shrtNodeToLong(std::string shrt)` in `src/Visualise/Visualise.cpp`

-> This section will be expanded along with comments in the program
+> This section will be expanded along with comments in the source

 <br>